See in Glossary content. Use the following tips to get your build information.

-Unity WebGL does not have access to your file system, so it will not write a log file like other platforms.
-However, it will write all logging information which would normally go to the log file (such as
+Unity WebGL doesn’t have access to your file system, so it doesn’t write a log file like other platforms.
+However, it does write all logging information such as

-Debug.LogError.
-Unlike the managed stack traces which you can get when enabling Full exception support (see below), these stack traces will have mangled names, and contain not only managed code, but also the internal UnityEngine code.
+Debug.LogError, or when an exception occurs and exception support is disabled.
+Unlike the managed stack traces that can occur when you have full exception support, these stack traces have mangled names, and contain not only managed code, but also the internal UnityEngine code.

-WebGL has different levels of exception support (See the page on Building for WebGL).
-By default, Unity WebGL will only support explicitly thrown exceptions.
-You can enable Full exception support which will then emit additional checks in the IL2CPP generated code to catch access to null references and out-of-bounds array elements in your managed code.
-These additional checks will significantly impact performance and increase code size and load times, so this mode is only recommended for debugging.
+WebGL has different levels of exception support, but by default, Unity WebGL only supports explicitly thrown exceptions.
+For more information, refer to Build your WebGL application.
+You can enable Full exception support, which emits additional checks in the IL2CPP-generated code, to catch access to null references and out-of-bounds array elements in your managed code.
+These additional checks significantly impact performance and increase code size and load times, so you must only use it for debugging.

-Full exception support will also emit function names to generate stack traces for your managed code.
-So you will see stack traces in the console for uncaught exceptions and for
+Full exception support also emits function names to generate stack traces for your managed code.
+For this reason, stack traces appear in the console for uncaught exceptions and for